IyaadDev/School-Tool-8-5/README.md

  - Done!

  ## Releases
- School Tool v2.1 is out!
+ School Tool v2.1.1 is out!

  ### What's new?
-- Corrected Timetable to [none]
-- Fixed all issues in issues tab
+- Updated timetable
-- All-new gradient
+- Updated Gradient
-- Blanked targets for GEMS Phoenix Classroom

 ## Bug Reporting Protocol
 If you find/encounter a bug, please report it in the errors section so that we can fix it as soon as possible